AutomationSolutionz/automationsolutionz.github.io/docs/how-tos/how-to-use-history-page.md

 ---
 id: how-to-use-history-page
-title: How to use the History page
+title: Use of the History page
 ---

 ## Description